 4. You must have identified a group of faculty who have agreed to evaluate your R&I work.
 In some cases, this group will be your Supervisory Committee; it is not imperative, however, that you formally establish your Supervisory Committee before R&I. As an alternative, a group of three faculty members can agree to evaluate your R&I work.

 5. Some papers might require might need Human Subjects Form approval.
 If you and your advisor have determined you need this, you must have a Human Subjects Form approved prior to starting the research if the investigation is conducted with human subjects.
 See Louise Clauss in 115J Miller hall if you have questions regarding Human Subjects applications.

-6. The final copy should be submitted to the faculty evaluators and the Office of Student Services in 206 Miller Hall by October 4 with the approval of three faculty members (or instructors).
+6. The final copy should be submitted to the faculty evaluators and the Office of Student Services with the approval of three faculty members (or instructors).
 Instructions on completing the R&I submission process can be found on the Graduate Student Forms page.
 Please keep in mind that the faculty members have other time constraints.
 It is to your benefit to submit your research paper for evaluation as early as possible.

 When both you and your Supervisory Committee concur that you are prepared and have completed all course requirements (except the dissertation) — including the completion at least 60 credit hours of coursework, per Graduate School requirements (or 30 hours if you already completed a master’s degree that will be less than 10 years old at the time of graduation from the UW) — your Course of Study and research activities will be evaluated through Written and Oral Exams conducted by the Supervisory Committee.